 A backlinking strategy helps you

 - Improve organic ranking

 - Get a high number of visitors through referral traffic

-Being trusted by multiple sites makes the search engines rank you higher for the relevant content.
+Being trusted by multiple sites makes search engines rank you higher for relevant content.
 However, to get the right backlinks, here are a few types of backlinks to keep in mind:

 - Link juice - refers to all the website links referring to your pages.
-The link itself passes power, trustworthiness and Page Rank.
-Therefore it improves the DA (Domain authority) and the site ranking in search engines.
+The link itself passes on power, trustworthiness and page rank.
+Therefore, it improves your DA (domain authority) and site ranking in search engines.

 - Do-follow links vs. no-follow links.
 To get Link Juice from your referrer links, you need to be linked with a do-follow tag (which is actually the default option).
 As a typical website visitor, there is no difference between do-follow and no-follow links.
 However, for search engines, do-follow means that you link a site that you vouch for, while a no-follow tag, will not contribute anything.
-No-follow is mainly used by website owners when they link to a site that they do not trust 100%, or it is an unreliable site.
+No-follow is mainly used by website owners when they link to a site that they do not trust 100%, or is an unreliable site.

-- Linking Root Domains: While the number of backlinks is counted by the times you are referred; the linking root domains refer to the number of backlinks to your site from a single/unique domain.
+- Linking Root Domains: While the number of backlinks is counted by the times you are referred; linking root domains refer to the number of backlinks to your site from a single/unique domain.
 Basically, if a website links to you multiple times, you will have one linked root domain and multiple backlinks.

-- Internal vs. External Links: Internal links refer to a link from a page to another one of your website.
-It is also known as internal linking; While external links refer to backlinks offered by other websites.
+- Internal vs. External Links: Internal links refer to a link from one page to another on your website.
+It is also known as internal linking; External links refer to backlinks listed on other websites.

-- Anchor Text: The text phrase or word used for the hyperlink is highly vital to rank well for particular keywords.
+- Anchor Text: The phrase or word used for the hyperlink is highly vital to ranking well for particular keywords.